pondpondnaja/VNs/List/EROGE! Sex and Games Make Sexy Games.md

 >[!INFO]
 >This setting is for other version that not from steam store such as `Denpasoft`, `NekoNya`, `mangagamer`

-Lutris prefix : lavfilters64 or typemoonengine64
+Lutris prefix : lavfilters64 or typemoonengine
 <br>
 ### Other config (Protontricks)
 ----